 |).
 In this example, we start by creating a union of two tables,

 DeviceNetworkEvents, and add piped elements as needed.

 union DeviceProcessEvents, DeviceNetworkEvents

 Set the time range

 The first piped element is a time filter scoped to the previous seven days.
-Keeping the time range as narrow as possible ensures that queries perform well, return manageable results, and don't time out.
+Limiting the time range helps ensure that queries perform well, return manageable results, and don't time out.

 | where Timestamp > ago(7d)

 The time range is immediately followed by a search for process file names representing the PowerShell application.